melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

 **Accessing help and training**:
-This workshop the UCSC genome browser is supported by rich training resource which has new material added regularly [YouTube channel](https://www.youtube.com/channel/UCQnUJepyNOw0p8s2otX4RYQ/videos).
-To access training to further develop your skills and go to:
+The UCSC genome browser is supported by a rich training resource which has new material added regularly to the [YouTube channel](https://www.youtube.com/channel/UCQnUJepyNOw0p8s2otX4RYQ/videos).
+To access training and develop your skills further go to:
 <ss>Toolbar</ss>  <ss>Help</ss> <ss>Training</ss>